qdm12/hbc/README.md

+# WARNING: This is broken because of a recent update of HElib, I am working on this and it should be resolved in a few hours.
+You can refer to https://github.com/shaih/HElib/issues/99 for more information on the issue #

 # Homomorphic binary circuits - _hbc_ #

-#DOES NOT WORK WITH MOST RECENT UPDATE OF HELIB, STILL WORKING ON THIS NOW#

 _This project was developed as my Master final year project at Imperial College London._